 And Other Crazy People.

-Mike Curiak competed in the 1998 350 mile Iditasport Extreme, and won the Iditasport Impossible in 2000.
+Mike Curiak competed in the 1998 350 mile Iditasport Extreme, and provides this article and pictures to the ICEBIKE site.

 Copyright © 2000, Mike Curiak.

 |In the months prior to the race I drew on all of my wilderness and endurance racing background to get myself and my gear ready.
 When I arrived in Alaska I was confident that I was prepared to meet the demands of the course and climate.|

 What I didn't factor was my lack of experience at dealing with the combined effects of extreme cold and sleep deprivation for days at a time.
 Also, I now know that I could never have completely prepared for the unbelievable beauty and violent inhospitably that I experienced during my five days on the course.

 Wednesday There were 26 competitors who started the race, including 4 cross country skiers, 4 ski jors (3 dogs pulling a human on skis, pulling a sled), a lone runner, and 17 mountain bikers.
 We were scheduled to leave Knik Lake at 5 PM and race about 20 miles to the Little Susitna river, where wed have a mandatory overnight campout.